theREALdebater/eclat/doc/events/logging.md

 This level is an event that, whilst not indicating that anything is seriously wrong, the user needs to be aware of a potential problem or pitfall.

-For example, a program would log detecting that it is getting close to running out of a resource that it needs, such as storage space.
+For example, this level would be used if a program detected that it is getting close to running out of a resource that it needs, such as storage space.

 ### Logging Level: Important